JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOFields Class.md

 # <a name="ActualSize"></a>ActualSize

 Indicates the actual length of a field's value.
-Returns a Long value.
 Some providers may allow this property to be set to reserve space for BLOB data, in which case the default value is 0.

 ```
 PROPERTY ActualSize () AS ADO_LONGPTR
 ```

-####Return value
+#### Return value

 The actual length of the field's value.